niqumu/niqumu/README.md

   </h1>
 </div>

-My name is Chloe, and I'm an 18-year-old developer from Canada.
+My name is Chloe, and I'm a 19-year-old developer from Canada.
 I'm interested in game development, as well as low level development and cybersecurity.
 I'm most comfortable in Java, C, and C++, and I'm working on learning Rust.

 Some notable projects of mine:
 - **[Aulavik](https://github.com/niqumu/Aulavik)**, a tiny POSIX-like kernel written in C